pullisanisatvika/CryptoSpace/Steps.md

 By using VS Code and A-Frame, you'll have a powerful and user-friendly toolkit to construct your CryptoSpace game!

 # Phase 2: Designing Your CryptoVerse
-This phase focuses on meticulously designing your CryptoSpace game, similar to planning the layout of your space station before construction.
+Before embarking on your space adventure, it's crucial to meticulously design your CryptoSpace game.
+This phase is akin to planning the layout and functionality of your space station before construction begins.This phase focuses on meticulously designing your CryptoSpace game, similar to planning the layout of your space station before construction.

 # Imagination Takes Flight: Envisioning Your Space Station
 Before diving into code, take some time to brainstorm and sketch out your ideas.
 Here are some ways to approach this: